jasonholtzapple/check_mysql_counters/README.md

 * Percona Server 5.5 - supported
 * Percona Server 5.6 - supported

-php/mysqli on your Nagios server for the plugin
+php/mysqli on the server executing the plugin.

+MySQL database user - no special privileges required.

-It has been tested with pnp4nagios 0.6
+It has been tested with pnp4nagios 0.6.

 Authors
 =======